Disorder and diffuse scattering in single-chirality (TaSe$_4$)$_2$I crystals

 We also considered density waves applied to all atoms with removal probabilities ranging between 0 and $100\%$.
 The results of this simulation are shown in Fig. S6 of the Supplemental Material \cite{supplement}.
 Calculations from density waves create the correct first-order satellites, but they incorrectly simulate satellite peaks in the HK0 plane which do not increase in intensity along the L direction as seen in the experimental scattering.
 Transverse displacement waves capture experimental trends more closely because the satellites feature an increase with intensity along the direction of the oscillations, starting from zero intensity and proceeding to infinity as distance from the wave's axis of propagation increases.

 A comparison of intensities with respect to temperature between the octagon and CDW peaks can be found in Fig. \ref{fig:Tsi_Satellite_Temp}.
 Make note that the octagon and CDW integrated intensities are of similar scale, but the maximum intensities differ by a couple orders of magnitude.
 We notice that the octagon peaks increase in intensity with temperature, and persist above the transition temperature where the CDW peaks do not.
 Additionally, the octagon peaks tend to subtly shift position within the HK plane and become more diffuse as temperature increases (see Fig. S7 in the Supplemental Material \cite{supplement}).
-These features alone may suggest that the octagon peaks originate from dynamical (phonon) modulations.
-We also notice, however, that the intensities of the peaks level off above the CDW transition temperature.
+These features alone may suggest that the octagon peaks originate from dynamical (phonon) modulations or electronic coupling to them (polarons).\cite{tournier-colletta_electronic_2013,perfetti_spectroscopic_2001, sinchenko_does_2022} We also notice, however, that the intensities of the peaks level off above the CDW transition temperature.
 Perhaps the short-range, disordered modulations of the octagon peaks compete with the CDW phase modulations, an explanation for the comparable strength and inverse relationship between the integrated intensities.
-Further investigation at higher temperatures than observed in the present study is required.
+Further spectroscopic and high-temperature investigation is required.